pkp/pkp-docs/learning-ojs/en/editorial-workflow.md

 ![](./assets/learning-ojs-3-ce-copyedited-done.png)

-You work as the Copyeditor is now complete!
+Your work as the Copyeditor is now complete!

 ### Moving to Production